Temple Grandin School Tuition & Financial Aid

 Your tuition provides the small class size, excellent highly qualified teachers, additional resources and individualized learning opportunities for your unique student.

 There are several ways that families have found to be able to afford tuition.
 Some families may be able to receive reimbursement through their insurance policies for some portions of their student’s program.
 (Please see TGS Program Structure for details of our program.)
 TGS will help you consider and evaluate all the possible options, including public sources, grants/scholarships, tax benefits, TGS financial aid and others.
 The tax benefits for families of special needs children can be significant.
 Please check out the Greatschools website for more info on these potentially large savings.
-When there is financial need, we expect families to procure assistance from their extended family, insurance, school district or other sources.
-Please contact TGS for more information.
+When there is financial need, we expect families to procure assistance from their extended family, insurance, school districts, employers or other sources, wherever possible.

 Annual Tuition (See Program Structure for details):